Top Research Papers on PCOS

 journal unavailable

-It is concluded that the pancreas is a primary locus of androgenic stimulation during development, giving rise to postnatal offspring whose Pancreas secreted excess insulin due to excess beta cells in the presence of a androgen-excess pregnancies.
+The pancreas is a primary locus of androgenic stimulation during development, giving rise to postnatal offspring whose pancreas secreted excess insulin due to excess beta cells in the presence of a androgen-excess pregnancies.

 The Journal of clinical endocrinology and metabolism